-Our Manager receives base management fees ("Base Management Fees") that are calculated and payable quarterly in arrears in cash, in an amount equal to 0.375% (1.50% on an annualized basis) of our Equity (as defined below), determined as of the last day of each such quarter.
+Our Manager receives base management fees ("Base Management Fees") that are calculated and payable quarterly in arrears in cash or in shares of our common stock, in the sole discretion of our Manager, in an amount equal to 0.375% (1.50% on an annualized basis) of our Equity (as defined below), determined as of the last day of each such quarter.
 The Base Management Fees are reduced by an amount equal to 50% of the pro rata amount of origination fees earned and paid to our Manager during the applicable quarter for loans that were originated on our behalf by our Manager.
 The Base Management Fees are payable independent of the performance of our loan portfolio.